TypeParis will it be taught in English?

 How long is the programme and how much time will be spent in class?

 The TypeParis programme will last during 5 intensive weeks comprising of 160 in-class hours.
-Classes meet from 9:00 to 20:00 in 3 to 5 hours sessions, with open studio time in between.
+Classes meet from 9:00 to 20:00 in two separate 4 hours sessions, with open studio time in between.
 You have two days off during the week: Sunday + another, as usually Saturday is a working day.
 Instructors will deliver 340 hours of instruction during the 5 weeks.

 How many people will be admitted into this programme?

 TypeParis will accept around 15 attendees.
 Because small team means a closer individual proximity with intsructors/international guests, and also a precious help in developing attendees’ skill levels.
 The instructors converse daily to keep everyone in the loop and re-adjust each person based on our observations.
 For most of the sessions, two instructors will be present on the class.

 Should I expect to spend time to working, once out of the classroom?